-Product status definitions
+Product status categories

 |This product has been released to the market and is available for purchase.
 For some products, newer alternatives may be available.